One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Introduction

 \section{Introduction}

-Computational stylometry is the quantitative and computational analysis of writing style, utilizing patterns in vocabulary, syntax, punctuation, and character sequences to identify, verify, or cluster authors based on textual data~\cite{daelemans2013ExplanationComputational}.
+Computational stylometry is the quantitative and computational analysis of writing style, using patterns in vocabulary, syntax, punctuation, and character sequences to identify, verify, or cluster authors based on textual data~\cite{daelemans2013ExplanationComputational}.
 Authorship analysis has been widely applied across diverse domains, with applications spanning both forensic and humanities contexts.
-In forensics, stylistic and linguistic patterns have been leveraged to analyze terrorist discourse \cite{abbasi2005ApplyingAuthorship}, link user identities across online platforms \cite{shu2017UserIdentity}, detect plagiarism \cite{stamatatos2011Plagiarismauthorship}, and identify coordinated disinformation campaigns \cite{stiff2022Detectingcomputergenerated}.
-Beyond these security-driven settings, authorship methods also play a key role in the humanities, supporting tasks such as the attribution of pseudepigraphic texts \cite{koppel2013Automaticallyidentifying} and the analysis of anonymous literary works \cite{stover2016Computationalauthorship}.
+In forensics, stylistic and linguistic patterns have been used to analyze terrorist discourse \cite{abbasi2005ApplyingAuthorship}, link user identities across online platforms \cite{shu2017UserIdentity}, detect plagiarism \cite{stamatatos2011Plagiarismauthorship}, and identify coordinated disinformation campaigns \cite{stiff2022Detectingcomputergenerated}.
+Authorship methods also play a key role in the humanities, supporting tasks such as the attribution of pseudepigraphic texts \cite{koppel2013Automaticallyidentifying} and the analysis of anonymous literary works \cite{stover2016Computationalauthorship}.